 Neil Walker has been associated with Partnership since 1998, and has served as a Director since 2014.
 He has been involved in local church leadership at his home in Walsall for over 25 years, along with his wife Christine, serving in Oversight throughout this period.
 Most of his career has been spent as an educator, in a variety of settings, and he continues to do some work with a number of local schools.
-Neil is a Trustee of 2 local Almshouse Charitable Trusts and is also a Director of our partner organisation, Church Growth Trust.
+Neil is a Trustee of 2 local Almshouse Charitable Trusts and is also Board Chairman of our partner organisation, Church Growth Trust.

 Philip has been part of Granville Street Church, Aylesbury since 2002 and has served as an Elder there since 2010.
 He is grateful to have grown up in in an active Christian home, and for the experience of Christian union and small group leadership during student years in London.
 A mathematician by background, Philip has worked as a school teacher, and then, for the last 17 years, as a data analyst in consumer research.
 Not content to leave student life behind, he recently completed a theology course through Moorlands College, focussing on the place of preaching in local church leadership.
 Philip is married to Janet and they have two sons.
 He loves to relax by walking in the Chilterns.